Pahinithi/image-Processing-data-for-Deep-Learning/README.md

-Here's an updated version of the README file, including the file structure and a placeholder for a demo video link:

----

 # Image Processing Web Application

 This project is a web-based image processing application built using Flask, OpenCV, and Bootstrap.
 The application allows users to upload an image, which is then processed to generate grayscale, inverted, blurred, and pencil sketch versions of the image.
 The processed images are displayed on a results page.